4rji/LocIp/README.md

 ./locip -a 192.168.1.1 --age 60
 ```

-This will check the abuse reputation for the last 60 days instead of the default 90 days.
+This command checks the abuse reputation for the last 60 days instead of the default 90 days.

 ## License